qdm12/courses/Programming languages/Lesson-3/readme.md

 		f();
 	end
 	```
+    - Bindings can be determined at compile time, **early binding**
+        - We choose the most recent active binding made at compile time.
+        - Bindings for identifiers can be resolved by examining the program.
+    - All modern languages use Static Scoping
 - **Dynamic scoping**
     - The body of a function is evaluated in the **environment**
     in which the function is **called**.